foresterre/storyteller/README.md

     disconnect_channel, event_channel, ChannelEventListener, ChannelReporter, EventHandler,
     EventListener, Reporter,
 };

+// --- In the main function, we'll instantiate a Reporter, a Listener, and an EventHandler.
+//     For the reporter and listener, we'll use implementations included with the library.
+//     The EventHandler must be defined by us, and can be found below.
+//     We also need to define our event type, which can also be found below.

 // See the test function `bar` in src/tests.rs for an example where the handler is a progress bar. fn main() {